C191068/Ali_Khatami_Solidity15/README.md

 Figure8: if we keep the value equal to zero and click the ```transact``` button and then click ```result``` button<br>
 it will also give ouput as ```1```<br>

+our receive function gets executed anytime we send a transaction to this now and we don't specify a function and we keep the calldata blank<br>

+When working with any other contract like ```akrkFundme.sol``` when we call one of the functions at the contract we are actually just inserting <br>
+this call data bit with certain data that points to one of those functions up there <br>